-- 5. Fifteen percent (15%) of the student's grade will depend on regular class attendance and class participation throughout the course of the semester.
+- 3. Thirty percent (30%) of the student's grade will depend on class attendance and class participation throughout the course of the semester.
 This subjective grade, on behalf of the Professor, will be assessed at the conclusion of the semester.
-Hence, in order for students to receive full credit for this significant requirement for the course, students must not only attend class, but also participate in class. - 6.
+Hence, in order for students to receive full credit for this significant requirement for the course, students must not only attend class, but also must prepare and openly participate in class. - 4.
 Finally, it is important to note that no late work, or excuses, will be accepted.
 It is the student's responsibility to fulfill all requirements for the course in a timely fashion.
 All assignments are to be submitted into CANVAS before class on the day they are due.